 Bartlesville Symphony Orchestra

-Having recently celebrated its 50th anniversary, the Bartlesville Symphony continues to present a wide range of concerts in a world-famous multi-million dollar hall, often with world-class soloists, while still retaining its unique community-centered feel and orientation.
+Bartlesville Symphony will be celebrating 60 years in 2017-18 and continues to present a wide range of concerts in a world-famous multi-million dollar hall, often with world-class soloists, while still retaining its unique community-centered feel and orientation.
 The Bartlesville Symphony is a cordial mix of volunteer and paid musicians, some of whom have been with the symphony since its very earliest of days, and most of whom have participated in the symphony for 10 years or more.

 Conductor Lauren Green

-As the Bartlesville Symphony enters its second fifty years, it does so under the direction of its popular long-time Music Director-Conductor Lauren Green.
-His 34 seasons in this post may not make one sit up and take notice until the breadth and depth of what he has achieved in this small midwestern town is fully understood.
+As the Bartlesville Symphony enters its sixtieth year, it does so under the direction of its popular long-time Music Director-Conductor Lauren Green.
+His 40 seasons in this post may not make one sit up and take notice until the breadth and depth of what he has achieved in this small midwestern town is fully understood.